rbicelli/xenbackup-ng/readme.rst

 Edit at least mount options and mail options.

-For scheduling you have to edit root's crontab file.
+For scheduling on your Xenserver host you have to edit root's crontab file.

 *******
 License